mbeacom/drone-on-kubernetes/gke-with-https/README.md

 You should see several pods in a "Running" state.
 If there were issues, note the name of the pod and look at the logs.
-This is a close approximation of what you'd need to type to check the Caddy proxy logs:
+This is a close approximation of what you'd need to type to check the nginx proxy logs:

 ```
-kubectl logs -f drone-server-a123 caddy-server
+kubectl logs -f drone-server-a123 nginx-proxy
 ```

 Here's a close approximation of what you'd need to check the Drone server logs: